GiST Cymru Half Term Events – Inspiring Girls into Science and TechnologyPublished on 16 March 2020

 Since the launch of GiSTCymru at the University of South Wales last year, Technocamps has designed and delivered a range of activities to promote careers in STEM for girls.
 The latest sessions took place over the Spring half term, in our regional hubs at Bangor University and Treforest in the South Wales Valleys.
 Both hubs hosted groups of girls from local secondary schools participating in workshops and activities, delivered in conjunction with partners from local industries.

-At Bangor University, the School of Computer Science and Electronic Engineering, hosted twenty five students aging between 11 and 14.
+At Bangor University, the School of Computer Science and Electronic Engineering hosted twenty-five students ageing between 11 and 14.
 The theme of the event was “What kind of scientist could I be?”

-In the meantime, pupils from local Valleys schools spent time with the Technocamps team at the University of South Wales where they worked on a number of different technology- related projects.
+In the meantime, pupils from local Valleys schools spent time with the Technocamps team at the University of South Wales where they worked on a number of different technology-related projects.
 These included creating a quiz in Python, and designing games using Microbit technology.
-British Gas were again able to deliver their energy workshop with groups coming up with ideas for hot air balloons powered by biogas, and a turbine system that fits into water pipes in your house to generate electricity from the running water.
+British Gas was again able to deliver their energy workshop with groups coming up with ideas for hot air balloons powered by biogas and a turbine system that fits into water pipes in your house to generate electricity from the running water.

 Pupil Charlotte really enjoyed the sessions and told us:

 “My favourite activity was coding with Python to make a quiz.
 I learnt how to use Python properly and how to debug better.
 I really enjoyed my Technocamps (experience) and would recommend it to others.
 I can’t wait to go again!”